jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - Corporate networks can be segmented into multiple VLANs to separate different types of resources
     - Communications should be encrypted using TLS or IPSec
 - 4.3.5 Virtualized networks
+    - **Virtualized network**: is the combination of hardware and software networking components into a single integrated solution; allows for software control over network functions such as management, traffic shaping, address assignment etc
-    - Allow adopting things like software-defined networks (SDNs), VLANs, virtual switches, virtual SANs, guest OSs, port isolation etc
+    - Allows for adoptiong of things like software-defined networks (SDNs), VLANs, virtual switches, virtual SANs, guest OSs, port isolation etc
     - Many orgs are moving to the cloud, and not continuing to build out local or on-site server infrastructure
         - however, organizations still use hypervisors to virtualize servers and desktops for increased density and reliability
             - to host multiple servers on a single hypervisor, the Ethernet and storage networks must also be virtualized